 Another practice that is common in larger employee groups is some form of “employee of the month” recognition.
 A plaque or special parking spot for these employees can mean a great deal.
 The additional benefit of this approach is that other workers see it and are often driven to get that same recognition.

 Employees’ self-esteem is generally how they feel about themselves.
 Most people want to feel that their efforts are both appreciated and worthwhile.
 They want to feel that what they are doing makes a positive difference for themselves and their company.
 Involving employees in various decision-making activities demonstrates that the company values their work and ideas.
 If their ideas are implemented, and if those ideas generate success, the feeling of satisfaction will make employees feel better about themselves.

-Day-to-day feedback is an important part of managing employees.
+Evaluating employees is an important part of management.
 Let people know what they are doing well and what they are doing that needs improvement.
 Not providing this day-to-day feedback can create a non-productive environment and frustrations for employees and supervisors.

 Having a more formal (and longer-term) evaluation process gives you the opportunity to see how the employee is growing in the job and then become the basis for decisions on compensation and promotions.
 Combining short-term and long-term evaluations should result in fewer surprises.

 Monetary compensation is important.
 An employee’s wages must be competitive and yet reflective of the value they are providing to the business.
 Employee benefits are also critical.
 The right combination of a retirement plan, various insurance benefits and other perks can be the basis of a total compensation program.

 There are also other ways to provide rewards in a less structured and perhaps less expensive manner.
 Consider the following: